ericjiang97/googlecloud-techtalk/present.md

 ---

-# Other Available Tools
+# Other Tools Available  on GCP

-- Cloud ML (Google Cloud Machine Learning): built off TensorFlow
+- Cloud ML (Google Cloud Machine Learning) which is built off TensorFlow
-- Compute Engine
+- Compute Engine - Google VMs
-- Container Engine
+- Container Engine - built off Kubernetes and allows deployment of custom applications
-- Cloud Storage
+- Cloud Storage - CDN provider of files (like _Amazon S3_)
-- Network Balancer
+- Network Balancer - for Load Balancing of traffic for your applications
 - Cloud APIs such as NLP, Sentiment Analysis, DLP, etc.
 - and Much more